 As a solopreneur, you may be doing any number of things for a profit: providing coaching, creative services, ecommerce, retail products, or in-person services.
 No matter what product or service you’re selling, you need a clean, effective website to give prospective clients or customers an opportunity to respond to your offers.

 Creating your own website doesn’t have to be expensive.
 With tools like WordPress, Wix, and Squarespace, you can design a clean, professional-looking site for free.
+You can also use WordPress, and Wix alternatives which will make it easier to find the right platform for your specific needs and budget.
 However, if you’d like to set up an online store, you’ll most likely need to purchase a tool such as Shopify to sell product.
+As an alternative to Shopify, you can also use Magento.
+You can find Magento developers for hire to create a custom eCommerce website for your business.
 You’ll also want to purchase a domain name, and potentially upgraded plans to give you more customized, technical options for running your website.

 Here are a few things to keep in mind as you design and set up your website:

 - Invest in photography and graphics for your site.
-This may involve paying a brand photographer or graphic designer to create a logo or take photos of you and your product.
+This may involve paying an event photographer or graphic designer to create a logo or take photos of you and your product.
+Sometimes, it could also be sufficient to use an online font generator to create a logo.

 - Unless you’re a skilled writer, outsource copy to someone who can help you find the right words to express your vision and generate sales.